 David Dunn, Chief Executive Officer.
-The REIT announced on February 13, 2020 that Mr. Dunn was appointed as Chief Executive Officer of the REIT, effective March 12, 2020.
+Mr. Dunn was appointed as Chief Executive Officer of the REIT, effective March 12, 2020.
 Mr. Dunn previously served as Chief Operating Officer of the REIT, overseeing the REIT's real estate portfolio including asset management, property management and leasing, and has been instrumental in executing the REIT's strategy since joining the REIT in 2015.
 Mr. Dunn previously worked as a broker and portfolio manager at a global real estate firm.
 He holds a Bachelor of Arts degree from the University of Western Ontario.
-Mr. Dunn succeeds Greg Stevenson, who served as Chief Executive Officer of the REIT from August 12, 2015.